Pantastix/RiotAccountManager/README.md

 ## Updates

-Since Version 1.2.0 the Programm should keep itself up-to-date most of the time.
+In case your installing a new version, you can just copy the SaveState.Json into the Json folder of the new copy.
 But if you want to transfer your save to a new machine, you can simply copy the SaveState.json into the Json folder of the new Application.

 ## Security and Encryption